What is Amazon Web Services?

 RMIT Online is an industry-approved AWS training provider.
 We offer a range of Amazon Web Services courses and qualifications, depending on your career goals and experience.

-If you’re looking for an AWS certification, check out our AWS Cloud Computing Practitioner shortcourse.
-After that, if you’d like to broaden your knowledge base, you can explore options like Cloud Solutions Architecture and DevOps.
+If you’d like to broaden your knowledge base, you can explore options like our Cloud Solutions Architecture and DevOps courses.

 Topics and courses similar to Amazon Web Services